The Human-Centered Engineering Symposium 2026

 Dr. Brock Craft & SCD's Dr. Alexander Pagano

-We recently hosted Dr. Brock Craft, teaching professor at Washington University and co-founder of the HCE Consortium, at SCD.
+We recently hosted Dr. Brock Craft, teaching professor at University of Washington and co-founder of the HCE Consortium, at SCD.
 Read our recap of his presentation to get a taste of what will be covered at the Symposium!

 Read the Recap